louminod/great_expectations_api/README.md

 This command will :

- - Delete the great
+ - Delete the great_expectations folder
- - Install the great_expectations packag
+ - Uninstall the great_expectations package and sub-packages

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTY5NzMzOTU3XX0=
+eyJoaXN0b3J5IjpbNjM5MjI4NzQ0XX0=
 -->